ZaidGhazal/Disaster-Response-Using-Machine-Learning/README.md

 - Cleans the data
 - Stores it in an SQLite database

+**Note:** To run the script, you should use the command in this format:

+`python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db`

+Where the first argument is the messages dataset file path, second is  the categories dataset file path, and the last one is SQL database saving path.

 ## Modeling
 In this step, we created a Machine Learning model to predict each message's category.
 In a Python script, `train_classifier.py`, we have done a Machine Learning Pipeline that: